jad-b/notwithoutmeaning/content/learning/OnLearning.md

 ## How Do You Know?
 ### How Do We Know What We Know?
 Episotmology nutshelled.
-### How Do We Know What When We Know It?
+### How Do We Know When We Know It?
 Taking the Measure of Ourselves
 * Reading
     * Topic of section/chapter/textbook
     * Time spent reading